Tryd3x/Tryd3x/README.md

 ## 🚀 About Me

-I’m a **Data Scientist** and **Machine Learning Engineer** with an M.S. in Computer Science specialized in Data Science.
-I have successfully led cross-functional teams and completed projects within 2 months, demonstrating expertise in performing ETL, generating Tableau visualizations, and reducing campaign costs by 5%.
-I have contributed to open-source machine learning repositories, implemented B-I-O tagging for 141,000 tokens, and developed a 5-feature set with a CRF sequence tagging model achieving 91% document-level accuracy.
-My experience also includes identifying fake news using SVM models with 88.92% accuracy.

-My expertise spans designing and implementing end-to-end machine learning pipelines, including data ingestion, exploratory data analysis (EDA), data preprocessing, model training, and deployment on platforms like Flask.
-I am passionate about solving complex problems using advanced machine learning techniques, hyperparameter tuning, and creating production-ready systems with custom logging and exception handling.
+I am a **Data Scientist** and **Machine Learning Engineer** with an M.S. in Computer Science, specializing in Data Science.
+My expertise spans designing and implementing robust data solutions and end-to-end machine learning pipelines, covering data ingestion, exploratory data analysis (EDA), data preprocessing, model training, and deployment.
+I have hands-on experience streamlining data onboarding with automated ETL pipelines, multi-source data integration, and cloud-based solutions using AWS services like Sagemaker, Glue, Lambda, and Redshift.

+My work also includes developing real-time data pipelines for applications such as fraud detection and contract data processing, leveraging Python, Apache Spark, and cloud solutions to optimize performance and cut costs.
+I am skilled at creating centralized data lakes, constructing scalable ETL pipelines, and integrating CI/CD practices with Docker to ensure reliable, efficient data flow.

+In addition, I am passionate about solving complex problems using advanced machine learning techniques and transfer learning models (e.g., GPT-3, BERT), building interactive data visualizations with tools like Tableau and Plotly, and optimizing SQL queries for faster data retrieval.
+Whether it's enhancing operational efficiency, reducing manual intervention, or cutting down processing time, I am committed to delivering data-driven solutions that drive business value.

 ## 🛠️ Tech Stack